Marco Girolamo Vida: Works

-His major work was the Latin epic poem Christiados libri sex ("The Christiad in Six Books"), in the style and much of the language of Virgil.
+His major work was the Latin epic poem Christiados libri sex ("The Christiad in Six Books"), an epic poem about the Life of Christ in the style and the literary language of Virgil.

-He began work on it under Pope Leo X, who was elected in 1513, but did not complete it until the early 1530s.
+He began work on "The Christiad" at the request of Pope Leo X, who was elected in the 1513 Conclave, but Vida did not complete it until the early 1530s.
 It was published in 1535, well after the pope's death on 1 December 1521.

+According to Watson Kirkconnell, the Christiad, "was one of the most famous poems of the Early Renaissance".
+Furthermore, according to Kirkconnell, Vida's, "description of the Council in Hell, addressed by Lucifer, in Book I", was, "a feature later to be copied", by Torquato Tasso, Abraham Cowley, and by John Milton in Paradise Lost.
+The standard English translations, which render Vida's poem into heroic couplets, were published by John Cranwell in 1768 and by Edward Granan in 1771.